 Definition

-Covetousness is defined as a deep yearning or craving to possess something especially wealth, status, or possession that belongs to another.
+Covetousness is defined as a deep yearning or craving to possess something—especially wealth, status, or property—that belongs to another person.
 It carries a negative moral tone and is often associated with jealousy, greed, and material obsession.

 Etymology

-The word “covetousness” stems from the Old French covetise, derived from Latin cupiditas, meaning “desire” or “longing.”
-The verb “to covet” has biblical roots, appearing in commandments and moral teachings to discourage selfish desire, especially for what is not rightfully one’s own.
+The word “covetousness” is built from the verb “to covet,” which comes from the Old French covetise, derived from Latin cupiditas, meaning “desire” or “longing.”
+The idea appears in biblical teaching as a warning against selfish desire for what is not rightfully one’s own.
+In everyday English, covetousness is closely related to other vocabulary like greed meaning definition synonyms and antonyms.

 Example Sentences